sythanhho/quotes/index.md

 > - Robert H. Schuller
 >"Today's accomplishments were yesterday's impossibilities."
 > - Dan Hurvitz
 >"Looking at code you wrote more than two weeks ago is like looking at code you are seeing for the first time."
+> - Allen Ginsberg
+>"Follow your inner moonlight.
+Don't hide the madness."